Incentive Policy for Affordable Housing (IPAH)

 Working group meetings are held every first and third Thursday of each month at 4:00 p.m.
 The work group meeting are anticipated to be held through August, 2021.

 If you would like additional information, or if you desire to attend a virtual meeting, please contact Jennifer Mikelson (JMikelson@flagstaffaz.gov, 928-213-2744) or Dan Symer(firstname.lastname@example.org, 928-213-2613) for the login instructions.
 All meetings are held utilizing the Microsoft Teams application.
 This application is free and may be downloaded at: https://www.microsoft.com/en-us/microsoft-teams/download-app

 Flagstaff Community Forum

-Additional public outreach will include public surveys through the Flagstaff Community Forum (link).
+Future public outreach will include public surveys through the Flagstaff Community Forum.
 City staff will first seek public input on the current policies and incentives, which will be used to help shape new concepts with the working group.
-A later round of public input will involve public feedback on proposed changes.
+A later round of public input will involve public feedback on proposed change.